 - Place the tea leaves into a teapot fitted with an infuser and pour ⅓ of the water (2 cups) over the tea.
 Let steep for 5-10 seconds, then discard the water.

 - Pour half of the remaining water (2 cups) over the tea leaves.
 Cover and steep for 45 seconds to 1 minute.
-For a lighter tea flavour, use the brewed tea now.
+For a lighter tea flavor, use the brewed tea now.

 - Use the tea immediately for hot milk tea.
 For cold milk tea, let the tea cool down to room temperature.